Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Experiments: Mask-Free Text Removal

 \subsection{Comparison with Other Methods}

 We remove text by feeding an image with text and using the editing prompt ``Remove text.
-Keep everything else unchanged.'', and then evaluate the discrepancy with {\bf the ground-truth text-free image}.
+Keep everything else unchanged.'', and then measure the discrepancy between the generated edited image and {\bf the ground-truth text-free image}.
+We do not include classification- or segmentation-oriented test-time adaptation methods as baselines: they optimize class predictions or segmentation outputs, whereas image editing requires generating an edited image and provides neither output type nor the corresponding adaptation objective, so they cannot be directly applied to this task.

 We compare against the following methods:\\ {\bf Baseline}: directly applying Qwen Image Edit 2509.\\ {\bf Noise Inversion}: instead of generating the edited image from pure noise, this method starts generation from an intermediate point on the straight path connecting the noise $\bm{Z}_0$ and the input image $\bm{X}_{\mathrm{in}}$.
 More specifically, generation starts from $(1-t_i)\bm{Z}_0 + t_i \bm{X}_{\mathrm{in}}$, which corresponds to advancing along the path for the first $i$ steps.
 We report the best-performing setting, $i=1$.\\ {\bf FlowChef~\cite{patel2025flowchef} and FlowEdit~\cite{kulikov2025flowedit}}: image editing methods based on image generation models.
 Their original implementations use the image generation model FLUX.1 [dev], but we also compare variants using Qwen Image 2512.
 This makes the comparison better aligned with the image editing model Qwen Image Edit 2509 used by our method.
 The source prompt is ``A manga image with text.'' and the target prompt is ``A manga image without text.''\\ {\bf SickZil-Machine~\cite{ko2020sickzil}}: a model designed and trained specifically for mask-free text removal in manga images.
-We use the publicly available pretrained weights.\\ Inpainting methods that require masks, such as Manga Inpainting~\cite{xie2021seamless}, cannot be directly applied to this task.
+We use the publicly available pretrained weights.\\ {\bf FireFlow~\cite{deng2025fireflow}, RF-Edit~\cite{wang2025taming}, and RF-Inversion~\cite{rout2025semantic}}: recent inversion and trajectory-based editing methods that we evaluate with FLUX.1 [dev] to provide a comparison with conceptually related trajectory methods.\\ Inpainting methods that require masks, such as Manga Inpainting~\cite{xie2021seamless}, cannot be directly applied to this task.

-Table~\ref{tab:comparison_text_removal} reports the quantitative comparison.
-Compared with the baseline, our method consistently improves performance.
-FlowChef and FlowEdit fail to perform text removal well on manga images.
-Because SickZil-Machine performs inpainting only within the initially segmented text regions, it achieves strong scores when evaluated over the full image.
-However, when the evaluation is restricted to the text regions, our method performs better, indicating that it removes text more naturally.